Grefee/screenshot_maker/README.md

 The app can be exported with pyinstaller into .exe file.
 Config.txt file is there so we can set url of the desired webpage.
-Therefore having multiple folders with multiple of these exe file with configs can result of having multiple screens to share accross company'S tvs.
+Therefore having multiple folders with multiple of these exe file with configs can result of having multiple screens to share accross company's tvs.

+Made by Pavel Hujer 2022.